anirudhprmar/word-grind/README.md

 - [ ]- think of logo

 ## Core functionalities

-- [ ]- users can add new words get all information about it
+- [X]- users can add new words get all information about it
 - [ ]- Users view their words lists
-- [ ]- gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
-Display progress on the calender.
 - [ ]- logout btn in sidebar>navuser (a proper user procedure to get every datail about the user)
 - [ ]- work on quiz/ practice functionlity
 - [ ]- Create tRPC endpoints for generating quizzes (e.g., multiple-choice from user's vocab).
 Implement scoring and update progress.